matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="Bossypants"> <!-- Bossypants -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>Bossypants by Tina Fey</h4>
+			<h3>Bossypants by Tina Fey</h3>
-			<p>In this witty account of her life and career, Fey teaches us important lessons she learned along the way.
+			In this witty account of her life and career, Fey teaches us important lessons she learned along the way.
 She’s as funny as she is wise.
 We especially love her raw approach to life and her message to not change who you are or what you look like for other people.
-You’ll love the Fey-isms you learn along the way (e.g. Blorft (adj.) meaning to be completely overwhelmed but proceed as if everything is fine and to react to the stress with the torpor of a possum.)</p>
+You’ll love the Fey-isms you learn along the way (e.g. Blorft (adj.) meaning to be completely overwhelmed but proceed as if everything is fine and to react to the stress with the torpor of a possum.)
 		</div>
 		<div class="col-sm-3">
 			<div class="">